Health and Insurance

 All major cities have a police station.

-• The Paris community has about a hundred reception points throughout the capital.
-Among them, the twenty police stations in each arrondissement are open 24 hours a day, 7 days a week, to receive victims and provide them with help and assistance.
-To find them, we invite you to consultthe website.
+• The Paris community has around a hundred reception points throughout the capital.
+Among them, the twenty police stations in each arrondissement are open 24 hours a day, 7 days a week, to welcome victims and provide them with help and assistance.
+To find them, pleasevisit our website.

-• Lyon has seven police stations spread throughout the city.
+• Lyon has seven police stations throughout the city.
 Not all are open 24/7.
-We invite you to find the nearest police station via the website.
+We invite you to find your nearest police station via the website.

 Foreigners can speak to police officiers who speak several languages, either at police stations or those patrolling the streets throughout the summer.
 They wear badges with flags corresponding to the language(s) they speak.
 They can give you basic information (directions or addresses of tourist sites) and answer more sensitive questions, such as those concerning a theft or an assault.
 They can provide you with valuable assistance if you do not speak French well.